 16. Lime Basil

 The pungent and citrus fragrance of lime basil not only adds flavors to many dishes and salads but also drives mosquitoes away.
 Alternatively, you can also grow holy basil (Ocimum sanctum) for this purpose.

 Tip To Use: Burning some sprigs of lime basil will be helpful to make your space free from mosquitoes.
-Also, according to Ayurveda, chewing holy basil leaves everyday help in deterring mosquitoes from your body.
+Also, according to Ayurveda, chewing holy basil leaves every day helps in deterring mosquitoes from your body.

 Also Read: 9 Tips to Grow Basil